alexminza/wc-alcohol/readme.txt

 See [wc-alcohol project releases on GitHub](https://github.com/alexminza/wc-alcohol/releases) for details.

+= 1.2.0 =
+* Code reorganization and refactoring for better maintainability
+* Added WooCommerce compatibility declarations for Cart/Checkout blocks and product instance caching

 = 1.1.3 =
 Adjusted plugin name to comply with the [WooCommerce trademark guidelines](https://woocommerce.com/trademark-guidelines/).